CartoDB/cartodb/doc/API.md

           cartodb.createLayer(map, { ... layer metadata ... });
       ```
+      layer metadata is always in the form: { type: 'LAYER_TYPE_NAME', options: {....} }
+        - for type ``cartodb`` options should be:
+            - user_name: your username in cartodb, username.cartodb.com (mandatory)
+            - table_name: the table you want to display (mandatory)
+            - query: sql query applied
+            - tile_style: cartocss applied
+            - interactivity: data available in interactivity (see featureOver and featureClick)
+            - featureOver: callback called when pointer is on a feature
+            - featureClick: callback called when user cliks on a feature
+            - featureOut: called then the pointer gets out of a feature
+            - interaction: default true, set it to false when you don't want interactivity layer yo be loaded (recomended if you don't user interaction)

   + **options**: each type of layer has different options.

   + **callback(layer)**: if a function is specified is called when the layer is created passing it as argument.